 There are different treatments and therapies available;

-Liver transplantation: Liver transplantation be a potential cure for you.
-Not all patients are suitable candidates for liver transplantation.
-There are certain agreed international guidelines which are followed to decide whether you are a potential candidate for a liver transplant.
-These rules consider how large tumor is and whether it has spread outside the liver or invaded in to the blood vessels.
-If you are considered a as a suitable transplant candidate then you will undergo a full assessment.
-A big advantage of a liver transplant is that it not only potentially cures the liver cancer, it also cures the underlying liver disease.
+transplantation of liver a potential cure for you.
+Not all patients suitable candidates for liver transplantation.
+There are certain agreed international guidelines that followed to decide whether you are a potential candidate for a liver transplant.
+These rules consider how large the tumor and whether it has spread outside the liver or invaded into the blood vessels.
+If you considered a suitable transplant candidate then you will undergo a full assessment.
+A big advantage of a liver transplant that it not only potentially cures the liver cancer, it also cures the underlying liver disease.

-Liver resection: Liver resection involves complete removal of the tumor.
-This treatment can offer potential cure in few patients.
-To have a resection, the tumor needs to be restricted to one lobe of the liver and there should be no sign of it spreading to blood vessels or other organs.
-In addition, the base line liver function needs to be good.
+resection of the liver involves the complete removal of the tumor.
+This treatment can offer a potential cure so in a few patients.
+To have a resection, the tumor needs restricting to one lobe of the liver and there should be no sign of it spreading to blood vessels or other organs.
+In addition, the baseline liver and function need to good.

-With RFA a thin needle is inserted into the tumor using a ultrasound or CT scan to guide us and then use radio-frequency or micro waves to damage the tumor tissue.
-You have this treatment under a local or general anesthesia.
+With RFA a thin needle inserted into the tumor using an ultrasound or CT scan.
+To guide us and then use radio-frequency or microwaves to damage the tumor tissue.
+You have this treatment under local or general anesthesia.

-With PEI, we inject a sterile and highly concentrated alcohol solution directly into the tumor to produce a similar effect to RFA.
+With PEI, we inject sterile and highly concentrated alcohol so solution directly into the tumor to produce so similar effect to RFA.

 Both techniques can control tumors long term if they are small in size and number.
 We can also use them together with other treatments as part of an overall plan to manage your condition.

-Trans-arterial chemo-embolisation (TACE): TACE (or chemoembolisation) is generally used if the tumor is too advanced to consider a treatment that could potentially cure you.
-It may also be used as a ‘bridging treatment’ while you await liver transplantation or as a treatment prior to liver resection surgery.
+TACE (or chemoembolization) generally used if the tumor too advanced to consider a treatment that could potentially cure you.
+It may also use as a ‘bridging treatment’ while you await liver transplantation or as a treatment prior to liver resection surgery.

-Trans-arterial embolization (TAE): TAE in exactly the same as TACE and with the same aim, but without the chemotherapy drug.
-It will be offered to you if it is not appropriate to use a chemotherapy drug.
+TAE in exactly the same as TACE and with the same aim, but without the chemotherapy drug.
+It will be offered to you if it not appropriate to use a chemotherapy drug.

-Trans-arterial radioembolization (TARE): TARE in exactly the same as TACE and with the same aim, but with radioactive isotope (small radiation emitting particle) instead of chemotherapy drug.
-It will be offered to the patients if it is not appropriate to use a chemotherapy drug.
+TARE in exactly the same as TACE and with the same aim, but with a radioactive isotope (small radiation-emitting particle) instead of a chemotherapy drug.
+It will be offered to the patients if it not appropriate to use a chemotherapy drug.

-Drug treatment (Sorafenib): This is an oral medicine.
-It has been shown to prolong the lives of some patients with liver cancer in whom the liver cancer is advanced to cure.
-It is generally considered it if the tumor is too advanced for treatments that could potentially cure you and TACE is either ineffective or not possible for technical reasons.
-Sometime this drug is used as an adjunct treatment to TACE
+This an oral medicine.
+It shown to prolong the lives of some patients with liver cancer in whom the liver cancer is advanced to cure.
+It is generally considered it if the tumor is too advanced for treatments that could potentially cure you and TACE either ineffective or not possible for technical reasons.
+Sometimes this drug used as an adjunct treatment to TACE

-Currently there are multiple other drugs being tested in research (trials).
-The medical community is constantly researching new ways to treat cancer.
-Clinical trials are a way of assessing and/or comparing new treatments and new combinations of treatment.
+Currently, there multiple other drugs being tested in research (trials).
+The medical community constantly researching new ways to treat liver cancer in adults.
+Clinical trials a way of assessing and/or comparing new treatments and new combinations of treatment.
 If we think you may benefit from any trial treatment we will explain what it involves when we offer it to you.